kubernetes/enhancements/keps/sig-node/5620-resizing-balloon/README.md

 ## Metrics details

 We will reach out the appropriate sigs for metrics to determine the pod labels should be consumed.
-We will start with sig-instruments
+We will start with sig-instrumentation.

 ## Priorities